neo3platon/neo3platon/README.md

 - 👋 Hi, I’m @neo3platon
 - 👀 I’m interested in geophysics
 - 🌱 I’m currently learning U.R.S.I.
-Handbook of Ionogram Interpretaion and Reduction, 1972
+Handbook of Ionogram Interpretation and Reduction, 1972
 - 💞️ I’m looking to collaborate on Ionogram Data Interpretation
 - 📫 How to reach me.
 Please send an email to neoneoneoplaton@gmail.com